GSA-TTS/identity-handbook/_articles/pull-request-review.md

 [github-permissions]: {% link _articles/github.md %}#permissions

+- **Leaving general design feedback**: It’s best to leave feedback on PRs as conversations rather than comments on the overall PR.
+Conversations allow for a more focused discussion, reduce the amount of email notifications, and can be [marked as resolved][resolving-pr-convo] when concerns/questions have been addressed.

+  For general design feedback please [begin a conversation][creating-pr-convo] on the first line of the first changed file, and note that you’re starting a thread there with general design feedback.
+You do this by opening the PR link, going to the ‘Files changed’ tab, and starting a thread on the top line of the first file.

+[resolving-pr-convo]: {{site.baseurl}}/images/resolving-pull-request-conversation.gif
+[creating-pr-convo]: {{site.baseurl}}/images/creating-pull-request-conversation.gif

 ## External Contributions

 External contributions are welcome!
 For security reasons, our CI will not run on